Skoda Kamiq Review & Prices

 You get an impressive infotainment system that works smoothly, but it's got a more conservative design than in alternatives

 Inside, the Kamiq is – we’re going to use that word again – sensible.
 There’s nothing wrong with that, in fact it’s mostly a good thing.
-But if you want friends to ‘ooh’ and ‘aah’ the first time you give them a lift in your new car, have a look at the Citroen C3 Aircross instead.
+But if you want friends to ‘ooh’ and ‘aah’ the first time you give them a lift in your new car, the Peugeot 2008 will be more successful.

-What you do get with the Kamiq is good build quality, with soft-touch plastics on the top of the doors and dash that make you question whether a VW T-Cross deserves to be the more expensive car.
+What you do get with the Kamiq is good build quality, with soft-touch plastics on the top of the doors and dash.
 Yes, some of the plastics on the sides of the centre console and lower on the doors are cheaper in look and feel, but that’s no great surprise.

 The starting point for the range, the SE, has an 8.0-inch screen for the infotainment.
 It’s okay, but the 9.2-inch screen fitted to the rest of the range is a lot better.
 As well as being bigger, it comes with satellite navigation, web radio, voice control and traffic sign recognition.